billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

    Notice that to indicate immediate mode, we used a dollar sign in front of the number.
-If we did not, it would be direct addressing mode, in which case the value located at memory location 12 would be loaded into FIXMEAMPeax; rather than the number 12 itself.
+If we did not, it would be direct addressing mode, in which case the value located at memory location 12 would be loaded into %eax; rather than the number 12 itself.

 register addressing mode
    Register mode simply moves data in or out of a register.
 In all of